Do-It-Yourself Performance Planning Program

 Provides a vehicle for employees to document their career goals and monitor progress.

 We strongly suggest that any performance planning program include a document that employees would complete each year to document their career goals and the training they feel would be required to meet those goals.
 Supervisors can then compare those goals with those of the organization and, where appropriate, authorize the necessary training.
-Our Employee Career and Training Plan is the tool we provide to meet this need.
+Our Employee Career Plan is the tool we provide to meet this need.

 Major contributor to IMPROVED PERFORMANCE